1kriva1/ngx-sfc/projects/ngx-sfc-common/README.md

 # ngx-sfc-common

-This is shared library for Street Football Club(SFC) project, that contains components, directives, utils, enums and constants that will be used in related libraries: [ngx-sfc-inputs](https://github.com/1kriva1/ngx-sfc/tree/master/projects/ngx-sfc-inputs) and [ngx-sfc-components](https://github.com/1kriva1/ngx-sfc/tree/master/projects/ngx-sfc-components)
+This is shared library for Street Football Club (SFC) project, that contains components, directives, utils, enums and constants that will be used in related libraries: [ngx-sfc-inputs](https://github.com/1kriva1/ngx-sfc/tree/master/projects/ngx-sfc-inputs) and [ngx-sfc-components](https://github.com/1kriva1/ngx-sfc/tree/master/projects/ngx-sfc-components)

-**ngx-sfc-common** is built for Angular 13.2.0.

 ## Compatibility